wolfamit/stackoverflow-clone/README.md

 # Contact

-If you have any questions, feedback, or suggestions, please feel free to contact us at amitabhambastha52@gmail.com
+If you have any questions, feedback, or suggestions, please feel free to contact me at amitabhambastha52@gmail.com

+# Internship tasks done from 9/1/2024 - 9/3/2024

-# Change the website color or theme according to time or weather: Use the system time or any API to fetch the weather of the user's current location and change the website's theme/color accordingly.
+## Change the website color or theme according to time or weather: Use the system time or any API to fetch the weather of the user's current location and change the website's theme/color accordingly.
 For example, if it's daytime, you can keep the website color light, and if it's nighttime or bad weather, you can change the website color to dark colors.

 tasks done:-
 1. navbar done